By Abby Heugel

 Determine your key performance indicators

 Before you can improve your retail operations, you need to know what you’re measuring.
 Key performance indicators (KPI) help you establish baseline numbers for your business that give you an accurate starting point from which to build and improve.
-The easiest way to do this is with a reporting and analytics tool like Vend, which allows you to easily track and monitor your store’s performance, helping you make better inventory, sales, and marketing decisions.
+An easy way to do this is with a reporting and analytics tool like Vend, which allows you to easily track and monitor your store’s performance, helping you make better inventory, sales, and marketing decisions.

 While each business will have it’s own specific metrics to track, the KPIs below will get you started: